MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 3. Air tap **About**.

-> [!TIP]
-> You can save time by setting your IPD with the Windows Device Portal instead of calibrating each time you switch users.
-For more information, see [Use the Windows Device Portal to store your IPDs](windows-device-portal.md).

 ### Open and sign in to HoloLens for the first time
 After ensuring that your HoloLens is correctly calibrated, you can open the HoloLens application.
 1. Go to **All Apps**.